-We are remaining closed thru April in an abundance of caution, to help facilitate social distancing.
+We are remaining closed til further notice to help facilitate social distancing.
 Check back here for updates.
-The next Pecha Kucha will be in June.
-Jerry Novesky’s exhibition will be in August.
+Jerry Novesky’s exhibition will be in August hopefully.

 Venue: Amity Gallery in Amity, NY